-Walking through the streets of Barcelona while taking selfies at the various monuments and historic landmarks, I felt a sense of uneasiness as the locals stared at me and made me feel as if I wasn’t welcomed in their unique city.
-I later learned that if people in Barcelona stare at other people it’s because it is the cultural norm and not an expression of negative feelings.
-I can say that I learned not to always assume what I think is happening but instead put my bias aside and try to see the situation through the other individual’s point of view.
-I hope to learn even more about this city through my coming experiences I will have in the next five weeks.
+Walking through the streets of Barcelona while taking selfies at the various monuments and historic landmarks, I felt a sense of uneasiness as the locals stared at me and made me feel as if I wasn’t welcomed in their historic city.
+I later learned that if people in Barcelona stare at other people it is because it is the cultural norm and not an expression of negative feelings.
+I can say that I learned not to always assume what I think is happening but instead put my biases aside and try to see the situation through the other individual’s point of view.
+It is important to put my biases aside, so that I am able to observe without having my assumptions interfere with the objective.
+I hope to learn even more about this city through my coming experiences in the next five weeks.

 This the fountain of Church of St Felip Neri, where the Spanish Civil War took place and the church walls were damaged due to the bombing.